There are a lot of scary things out there --

 Cannons one year later.
 He is still not welcomed in Mighty. ¶

 In 1925, the owners allowed Wyer to continue playing his keyboard at BVL games.
-A few would later complain about the length of games and annoying riffs played at The Moat. ¶ Soon after winning the 1925 title, Wyer denies a rumor the Pine Tar is missing.
+A few would later complain about the length of games and annoying riffs played at The Moat. ¶ Soon after winning the 1925 title, Wyer denies a rumor that the Pine Tar is missing.

 A year later, he reveals an inferior replica (a slightly used Brillo pad sealed in plastic) during the owner's meeting.
 Wyer blamed his first ex-wife for losing the symbol of BVL supremacy.
-Twelve months later, it is discovered behind his loosely tuned piano.
-Note, only World Series winners whiffed the Pine Tar at the annual owners ceremony.
+Twelve months later, it was discovered behind his loosely tuned piano.
+Note: Only World Series winners whiffed the Pine Tar at the annual owners ceremony.

 ¶ “Hello, my name is Adam